afriwahyudi/Supplementary/README.md

 1. Choose the model from '/Model' folder
 2. Use the dataset in '/datasetscsv' folder
 3. Make sure to use appropriate model for each .ipnyb notebook for analysis
+4. '/Model_logs' folder consist of training history of each model

 Although random seed was set, the results might still be different to what we got due to different hardware configuration